 As you move through the various TSA checkpoints, you’ll need to remove your infant from the stroller and place it in the X-ray machine, along with all bags, toys, or blankets.
 It’s helpful to bring a baby carrier for travel so you can wear your baby and still have your hands free while going through security checks.

-Also, make sure you remember to declare any liquids you’re carrying like formula or breast milk.
+Also, make sure you remember to declare any liquids you’re carrying like formula or breast milk (see also, ‘How to Travel with Frozen Breast Milk‘).
 While you are allowed to carry infant-related liquids in large amounts, you do need to declare them.

 Once you’ve made it through the various checks, set up your stroller.
 Put your baby in, and make your way to the gate.